littlefish-foundation/the-vault/E. Cardano Wallets/Flint Wallet.md

 ## 1. Features

 1. Flint supports managing assets on Cardano blockchain and the Milkomeda C1 sidechain for Cardano.
 Solana, Ethereum, Algorand supports will be added in the future.
-2. It supports integration with major dApps, also it has dApp browser for iOS and Android version coming soon.
+2. It supports integration with major dApps, also it has dApp browser for iOS and Android version.

 ![[Pasted image 20220826122454.png]]